raganwald/braythwayt.com/_posts/2016-11-02-humblebraggadocio.md

 And that makes PagerDuty such an exciting product, and such an exciting company.

 It is deeply satisfying to work at the nexus of lean product development and engineering for high availability at scale.
-I work with a great team, in a wonderful culture, and its also deeply satisfying to be a part (no matter how modest) of growing our team and culture so that we continue to be a great place to work in the future.
+I work with a great team, in a wonderful culture, and it is also deeply satisfying to be a part (no matter how modest) of growing our team and culture so that we continue to be a great place to work in the future.

 I know that opportunities with G are prized.
 There is the chance to work with outstanding people on mind-bogglingly hard problems.
 And rumor has it that my pay would at least double were things to work out.
 That matters, I have children, and while money is just a number, financial security for them is no trifling consideration.